whexy/WannaAC/README.md

 The Project is halted by our teacher.
-May he a long life.